Reduce Costs Higher Ed

 By Angela (Ceresnie) Prince, former Climb CEO

-Programs within higher education are often criticized for their association with high student debt and for misaligned incentives regarding student career advancement outcomes.
+Programs within higher education are often criticized for their association with high student debt and for misaligned incentives regarding student outcomes.
 Sadly, there are some cases in which these criticisms are well-founded.
-However, by applying innovative thinking to the payment models used to access education, it’s possible to re-align incentives and help students access career-advancing programs at lower cost.
-Further, by thoughtfully applying these models to education programs that lead to strong career results, we can also solve issues of dramatic labor shortages in industries such as technology, trades, and healthcare.
+However, by applying innovative thinking to the payment models used to access education, it’s possible to re-align incentives and help students access career-focused programs at lower cost.
+Further, by thoughtfully applying these models to education programs that lead to strong results, we can also solve issues of dramatic labor shortages in industries such as technology, trades, and healthcare.

 We’ve seen similar payment models applied in other consumer contexts, but the benefits may be even more profound in the context of higher education and skills-training.
 Such innovations may prove to be part of the solution to reducing student debt and ensuring positive student outcomes.